 Cost of a hydraulic elevator

-While hydraulic elevators are on the more expensive side of home elevators they can be worth the investment.
-The actual cost will vary depending on several factors including number of floors the elevator will serve, number of openings on the cab, finish style, optional upgrades and code requirements in your area.
+While hydraulic elevators are on the more expensive side of home elevators, they can be worth the investment.
+The actual cost will vary depending on several factors, including the number of floors the elevator will serve, the number of openings on the cab, door type, finish style, optional upgrades, and code requirements in your area.

-The elevator shown in this picture serves two floors, has a standard cab finish and one entrance on the front.
+The elevator shown in this picture serves two floors and has a standard cab finish with one entrance on the front.
 The price for a hydraulic elevator with these specifications sells on average for $30,000.
 This price would be for the elevator and installation, it would not include any construction cost.
 This elevator was made by Custom Elevator Manufacturing in Plumsteadville, PA.

 The Elevator and Installation

 The most popular type of hydraulic home elevator is shown below.
-It’s referred to as a 2:1 roped hydro meaning for every inch the piston moves the cab will move 2 inches.
-The 2:1 ratio provides for a longer range of travel and allows for a shorter cylinder assembly.
+It’s referred to as a 1:2 roped hydraulic elevator, meaning for every inch the piston moves, the cab will move two inches.
+The 1:2 ratio provides for a longer range of travel and allows for a shorter cylinder assembly.
+This is extremely useful for residential applications to fit in homes with standard 8′ ceiling heights.
+While a 9’-6” floor-to-ceiling height on the top level is recommended and preferred by installers, this space isn’t always available.

-As with any other type of product home elevators are produced by different manufactures with varying degrees of quality.
-Elevator Manufactures and selecting a hydraulic elevator.
+Also, note the wide distance between the guide rails (DBG).
+This is critical to the ride quality and stability of the cab as it travels between floors.
+The guide rails are the foundation of any elevator system, the wider space decreases side-to-side movement.
+Here the rails on the left and right sides are almost touching the shaftway walls.
+As with any other type of product, home elevators are produced by different manufacturers with varying degrees of quality and design.
+Elevator manufacturers and selecting a hydraulic elevator.
 The components and materials to manufacture an elevator should always be of the highest quality.

 Cab and Finish Details

 What do you want the elevator interior to look like?
 When buying an elevator you will have a choice of finish details.
 The elevator finish will include the cab material color and metal finish.
-Most manufactures will offer a cab with a basic finish, a mid line model and a luxury raised wood panel cab.
+Most manufacturers will offer a cab with a basic finish, a mid-line model and a luxury raised wood panel cab.